Skip to Content

 Amenities at the resort include the Big Blue Pool, which is the largest resort pool on Disney property.
 There are also two smaller pools in the Cars and Little Mermaid sections.
 Surrey bike rentals are also available, and there’s an arcade in the main building.

 You’ll have a few different options when going to the theme parks.
 There’s a Skyliner station on the bridge between the Art of Animation and Pop Century resorts.
-You can take that to Hollywood Studios and Epcot.
+You can take that to Hollywood Studios and EPCOT.
 For the Magic Kingdom and Animal Kingdom, a bus service is available.

 Port Orleans French Quarter